 Ms. Poach handed the Eggs their envelope to their next destination.
 “One, two, three, go,” she said as they tore them apart.

 “India?
 You mean like Indians live there, like bows and arrows and teepees and stuff?” asked Benedict.

 “Oh Benedict,” said Ms. Poach.
 “Not at all.
 You have much to learn about India.
 And you will.”

 Plan your own tea ceremony – you can use plain water or real tea if your kids like it!
 Make little tea cookies to go along with your afternoon fun.
 Don’t forget to take off your shoes!

-I’ll see you next time as the Eggs start their adventures in India!
+I’ll see you next month as the Eggs start their adventures in India!